 ...and then Jeff honestly forgets where he is in the act, and they have to ask the guy to help again.

-In a recent show starting his new material, someone in the front row walked up to go to the bathroom and Walter let her have it, asking what her job was.
-(Administrator for a locating firm) Then throughout the show, he worked it into the routine.
+- In another show, someone in the front row walks up to go to the bathroom and Walter lets her have it, asking what her job is.
+(Administrator for a locating firm) Then throughout the show, he works it into the routine.

-Peanut brought the lotion up in an entirely different special.
+- Peanut brings the lotion up in an entirely different special.

 Jeff: Who's there?